 I use this lens primarily in the 45-55mm range.
 This isn’t an intentional choice, but rather a subconscious one.
 Of course, I do use the lens at other focal lengths, but it is much less often.
 This lens is rather old, but not the oldest in my arsenal.
 While it is good for both video and stills, it is not the sharpest or most accurate by any means.
 If you want ultimate performance, look away from Canon and towards Zeiss.
-They are renowne for their performance.
+They are renowned for their performance.

-Yet again, try to justify this upgrade, because the trusty Canon zoom from the last decade will do most jobs.
+Yet again, try to justify this upgrade, because the trusty Canon Zoom from the last decade will do most jobs.
 That said, I will upgrade my 24-70mm when my current one completely fails.
 So far, it has dents all over the body, it has taken a lot of physical abuse, and I can’t quite zoom to 70mm on it anymore.
 Nonetheless, the aperture works, the zoom range mostly works, and the weather-sealing, well, let’s not test that.
 I have had it in the snow in Finland, and it worked fine.
 It has also shot under pouring rain and in scorching heat.
-The reliability of this lens, even though I bought it used, is out of question.
+The reliability of this lens, even though I bought it used, is out of the question.